sillsdev/CompactNHunspell/README.md

 CompactNHunspell
 ================

-NHunspell compact implementation for spelling checking in Windows &amp; Linux
+NHunspell compact implementation for spelling checking in Windows &amp; Linux from C#

 TODO
 ====
-* Support multi-culture aff and dict file
 * Switch to libhunspell.so